Below are brief descriptions of some individually-led research projects at Angelo. These will be periodically updated.

 the South Fork and mainstem Eel River during summer base flow.
 At several sites, they detected the cyanobacterial neurotoxin, anatoxin-a.
 Starting in since 2002, this toxin has been implicated in the deaths of several dogs after they swam in the Eel River.
 Keith complements his basin-scale monitoring with local experiments and detailed monitoring of local proliferation and spread of cyanobacterial infestations.
 As summer flows subside, incipient growths of the potentially toxic cyanobacterium Anabaena spp. start to develop as epiphytes on senescent spires of Cladophora glomerata.
 Keith monitors and experimentally manipulates light, temperature, nutrients, and flow velocities to understand conditions that allow toxic cyanobacteria to overgrow and dominate the more ‘normal’ edible assemblages of diatoms that cover rocks and surfaces of green macroalgae.
 Where and when can changing environmental conditions flip edible algal assemblages to assemblages dominated by inedible or harmful algae?

 Some climate change scenarios predict larger winter floods and drier summers, which would favor cyanobacteria proliferations.
 Anthropogenic water withdrawals further depress summertime river discharges, also increasing the likelihood of cyanotoxin production.
 Knowledge of thermal, solar radiation, and flow regimes that promote cyanobacteria is needed for management to sustain a fish-bearing food web and reduce public health hazard from cyanotoxins.
-Keith was formerly a PhD student advised by Mary Power in the Integrative Biology department at UC Berkeley.
-He is currently a postdoc with Jill Banfield in the Earth and Planetary Sciences department at UC Berkeley.
+Keith was formerly a PhD student advised by Mary Power in the Integrative Biology department at UC Berkeley, and a postdoc with Jill Banfield in the Earth and Planetary Sciences department at UC Berkeley.
+He is now the CA Freshwater Harmful Algal Blooms Program Lead at the CA State Water Resources Control Board.

-David’s research focuses on the hydrology of seasonally dry ecosystems.
+David’s research at Angelo focuses on the hydrology of seasonally dry ecosystems.
 Seasonally dry ecosystems occur in climatic regions that exhibit distinct periods of high water availability followed by extended intervals during which rainfall is negligible and surface water becomes increasingly scarce.
 Angelo Coast Range Reserve would be considered seasonally dry due to its Mediterranean seasonality, with cool, wet winters and warm, dry summers.
 However, seasonally dry ecosystems do not only occur in Mediterranean regions, such as coastal California; they are also found throughout the world’s Savanna and Monsoonal climatic regions.
 All together, seasonally dry ecosystems constitute over 30% of the planet by area and contain over 30% of the world’s population.
 David’s main focus in these ecosystems is the seasonal streamflow recession – the long, sustained release of groundwater in the form of streamflow over the course of the dry season.
 He uses a combination of data analytic and mathematical techniques to model streamflow in seasonally dry ecosystems and to infer watershed properties from the character of seasonal recessions.
 Ultimately, David hopes to use risk-based mathematical frameworks to measure and predict the impact of growing human populations and a changing wet season climate on the important water resources and unique in-stream ecology found in seasonally dry ecosystems.
+David is former postdoc with the Eel River Critical Zone Observatory at UC Berkeley, as well as a former Assistant Professor at Sacramento State University.
+He currently works as a Research Hydrologist for the USDA Forest Service.

 California’s river breeding foothill yellow legged frog (Rana boylii), is frequently encountered when visitors to the Angelo Reserve walk along the banks of the South Fork Eel River.
 These sun-loving frogs bask on rocks and jump into the water at the sound of footfall.
 The population at the Angelo Reserve is robust, but this species is generally in decline, especially in the southern part of its range and where it occurs near large dams.
 Field observations and experimental manipulations conducted by Sarah Kupferberg at the Angelo Reserve since 1990 have enhanced our knowledge of this species’ adaptations for survival and its vulnerabilities when humans alter rivers by building dams and reservoirs and diverting stream flows.